Tatwi/RocketTux/README.md

 #### Windows
-- Untested, unsupported.
+- Unsupported.
+- Interestingly, I was able to run the game at full speed using Firefox (version 54) in Windows 7 64Bit, by simply double clicking the window.html file.
+This can also be done in Linux, but the Linux build of Firefox 54 runs the game poorly.
+So in Windows, play it in Firefox!
-- Please search the web on how to install and run a web server in Windows.
+- If Firefox doesn't cut it, please search the web on how to install and run a web server in Windows.
 The rest of steps are pretty much the same as for Linux (though you can download Chrome from Google's website rather than using the command prompt).

 #### Mac
 - Untested, unsupported.